mozilla/application-services/docs/product-portal/accounts/welcome.md

 *   Verify the **state** in the redirect request matches the **state** value previously associated with the client session.

 A failure in either of these verifications indicates a security error and the relying service should re-start the login flow.
 If the relying service receives one of these requests when the client session is already associated with a FxA user, it should be ignored.

+#### Checking authorization status for OAuth token

+To check whether an user is authorized, instead of calling the authorization endpoint and waiting for an error to be thrown, the return value of `oauth::check_authorization_status` will return metadata about user's refresh token.
+If there is no refresh token held or the token is not authorized, error is thrown.

 #### Obtaining an OAuth access token